 If you are a city dweller, storing your bike indoors long-term might seem problematic.
 Probably you live in an apartment, and you don’t want the bike to be in the way and gather dust all winter.
 Maybe you are renting and need a bike storage solution that won’t smear the walls or require drilling holes.
 Leaving your bike in the hallway is not an option unless you are 100% sure it cannot be stolen.

 If you are seeking a minimalist solution, this might be it.
 There are many brands and types of hooks out there - almost all of them are easy to mount on any wall or door and look great even when your bike is not on them.
-Hooks are also a good solution for storing bikes in flats where width is an issue, but depth is not.
+Hooks are also a good solution for storing bikes in flats where

 For example, the Leonardo bike hook is a real space-saver and has been a bestseller for years.
 If there are several bikes in your home, buy as many Leonardos as needed - each costs as little as €13.